Huegoxaga/notes/java/README.md

 - collectionsName.remove(element) return true if successful.
 - collectionsName.size()
 - Collections.binarySearch(collectionName, element); for sorted collection in ascending order only, return the index of the element, return values <0 if not found
-- Collections.binarySearch(collectionName, element, comparator); can use Lambda expression as a comparator. can be in ascending or descending order.
+- Collections.binarySearch(collectionName, element, comparator); can use Lambda expression as a comparator. can be in ascending or descending order
+- `Collections.nCopies(numOfCopies, Obj)` returns an immutable collection which has multiple copies of the object or value
+  - Use `new ArrayList<>(Collections.nCopies(numOfCopies, obj));` to declare mutable collections

 ### List